aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 Create bucket:

+1.Open the Amazon S3 console and select the General purpose buckets page.
+2.Select the AWS Region closest to your geographical location.
+You can change your region using the drop-down list at the top of the screen.
+Later in the project, we must create our Lambda function in the same Region.
+3.Choose Create bucket.
+4.Under General configuration, do the following: a.For Bucket type, ensure General purpose is selected. b.For Bucket name, enter a globally unique name that meets the Amazon S3 Bucket naming rules.
+Bucket names can contain only lower case letters, numbers, dots (.), and hyphens (-).
+5.Leave all other options set to their default values and choose Create bucket.
+Repeat steps 1 to 5 to create your destination bucket.
+For Bucket name, enter amzn-s3-demo-source-bucket-resized, where amzn-s3-source-bucket is the name of the source bucket you just created.
 - **Source bucket**: Where you upload original images.
 - **Destination bucket**: Where Lambda will store the generated thumbnails.